thatguycoul/smartwatch-data-pipeline-project/README.md

 What I've Learned:

-After going through the motions, stressing what code does what, etc., I've solidified my knowledge when it comes to working with different libraries within Python, using VSCode as an IDE, and using PostgreSQL to run queries to get answers to analytical questions based on this dataset.
+After working through familiar in a lot of ways yet unfamiliar in practice, I've solidified my knowledge when it comes to working with different libraries within Python, using VSCode as an IDE, and using PostgreSQL to run queries to get answers to analytical questions based on this dataset.
+I did enjoy the challenge!